Chart Color Schemes

 The level of general health in Fairfield - West is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Fairfield-West demonstrates health outcomes that exceed averages, with low prevalence of common health conditions among its general population but closer to national averages for older cohorts at risk.
-Private health cover is extremely low here, at approximately 46% (around 10,131 people), compared to the national average of 55.3%.
+Fairfield-West demonstrates healthier-than-average outcomes with low prevalence of common health conditions among its general population, closer to national averages for older and at-risk cohorts.
+Private health cover is notably low here, at approximately 46% (around 10,129 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis and diabetes, affecting 7.0% and 6.2% of residents respectively.
-About 76.0% of residents report no medical ailments, similar to Greater Sydney's 75.6%.
-The area has a lower proportion of seniors aged 65 and over at 16.5%, compared to Greater Sydney's 19.0%.
-However, health outcomes for seniors require more attention than those for the broader population.
+Around 76.0% report being free from medical ailments, similar to Greater Sydney's 75.6%.
+About 16.5% of residents are aged 65 or over (3,630 people), lower than Greater Sydney's 19.0%.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health